 You do not have to do anything to gain access to these tools over the summer.

-For new alumni: you have access to Thomson Reuters products, including Westlaw and Practical Law, for six months after graduation.
+For new alumni: you have access to Thomson Reuters products, including Westlaw and Practical Law, for six months after graduation by registering for Grad Elite access here.
 Your “Grad Elite” access gives you 60-hours of usage on these products per month to gain understanding and build confidence in your research skills.
 While you cannot use it in situations where you are billing a client, Thomson Reuters encourages you to use these tools to build your knowledge of the law and prepare for your bar exam.

 For questions and assistance with Westlaw, please contact our Thomson Reuters Academic Account Manager, Mark Frongillo.

 Continuing students have full access over the summer to most other library resources at Harvard simply using your HUIDs and PINs.
 So if you need JSTOR, HeinOnline, Academic Search Premier or most other databases, you’re all set!